wlsf82/protractor-and-webrtc/README.md

 We will use a sample WebRTC application based on the following Google's code lab for all lessons: https://codelabs.developers.google.com/codelabs/webrtc-web/#8.

+The sample app basically allows two clients to connect in the same room and send snaps to each other.

 Note: there is no need to clone the app from the Google's code lab, since this is already part of this project, with minor modifications.

 ![WebRTC Sample app during end-to-end test execution](https://s3-sa-east-1.amazonaws.com/helloworld-wlsf82/webrtc-sample.png)